-Author/Year/ Country/Study Design/N Methods Outcomes rehabilitation provided in local hospitals.
-Assessments were completed at 4 wk, 8 wk, 12 wk, 6 mo, 12 mo and 24 mo post-treatment.
-Caregivers were assessed at 12 wk, 6 mo and 12 mo after patient's admission.
+Author Year Country Research Design PEDro Sample Size Methods Outcomes rehabilitation program in a regional rehabilitation center and Group 2 received single-discipline rehabilitation provided in local hospitals.
+Assessments were completed at 4wk, 8wk, 12wk, 6mo, 12mo and 24mo post-treatment.
+Caregivers were assessed at 12wk, 6mo and 12mo after patient's admission.
 Outcome Measure: Functional Independence Measure (FIM), Barthel Index (BI), Newcastle Independence Assessment Form (NIAF), and General Health Questionnaire.
-3. Group 1 demonstrated functional gains over the 12 to 24 mo period, making significant gains on the BI and the NIAF (both p<0.05).
+2. Group 1 demonstrated functional gains over the 12 to 24mo period, making significant gains on the BI and the NIAF (both p<0.05).
 Caregivers of those in the Group 2 reported significantly higher levels of distress for somatic symptoms (p=0.001).
 Social dysfunction, whilst non-significant, was also much higher for the Group 2 caregivers (p=0.057).

-In a case control study, Cullen et al. (2013) assessed the efficacy of a functionally-based neurorehabilitation program that places patients into treatments groups based on their predominant functional deficits.
-Patients with predominantly physical or cognitive deficits were streamed into a neurophysical or neurocognitive rehabilitation group, respectively.
+In a case control study, Cullen et al. (2013) assessed the efficacy of a functionally-based neurorehabilitation program that places patients into treatment groups based on their predominant functional deficits.
+Patients with predominantly physical or cognitive deficits were streamed into a neurophysical or neurocognitive rehabilitation group.
 When compared with historical controls who received traditional ABI inpatient care, the neurophysical stream had significantly higher functional independence measure efficiency, and the neurocognitive stream had significantly lower disability rating scale scores.
 It may be more beneficial to rehabilitate patients based on their specific functional or cognitive deficits rather than focusing on general all-inclusive ABI care strategies, or "rehabilitation by diagnosis".

 Another issue is that brain injury often leads to multiple deficits that span across many disciplines.
-Thus, patients would likely benefit from receiving comprehensive care from multiple areas of expertise.
+Thus, patients would likely benefit from receiving comprehensive care across multiple areas of expertise.
 Semlyen et al. (1998) compared two distinct TBI inpatient rehabilitation strategies.
 One group of patients received a coordinated, multidisciplinary regional rehabilitation service, and another received a local, single discipline approach.
-The multidisciplinary rehabilitation group made significant gains up to 6 months according to the functional independence measure, and up to 24 months according to the Barthel Index and Newcastle independence assessment form, whereas the single discipline approach group made significant gains only up to 12 weeks post injury.
+The multidisciplinary rehabilitation group made significant gains up to 6 months according to the functional independence measure, and up to 24 months according to the Barthel Index and Newcastle Independence Assessment Form, whereas the single discipline approach group made significant gains only up to 12 weeks post injury.
 Notably, the site where the multidisciplinary approach group was treated likely had greater access to resources than other sites, which may have confounded results.